JasonY199/the-odin-project/README.md

 This repository contains my projects from The Odin Project's **Foundations** course.
 Each project is housed in its own folder, complete with detailed descriptions and supporting files.

+## Repository Update 2025

+I will no longer be using this repo to combine all the Odin projects into one repo.
+Will be leaving this repo here to preserve all the commit histories, however, will be creating a seperate repo for each new project going forward.

 ## Projects

 ### [Recipes Project](./recipes-project)